Landlords Insurance Online :: Calculators

 Landlords Insurance – Sum Insured Calculator

 Structure, fixed fixtures and external improvements.
-If a strata unit, building may be covered by the Owners Corporation – check first.
+If strata, building may be insured by the Owners Corporation – check first.

-Carpets, curtains/blinds, light fittings, freestanding appliances (fridge/washing machine if provided), furniture (for furnished lets), window A/C, outdoor settings.
+Carpets, curtains/blinds, light fittings, freestanding appliances (if provided), furniture (for furnished lets), window A/C, outdoor settings.

 Built-in oven/cooktop, rangehood, dishwasher, ducted A/C units, hot water system, smoke alarms, solar, security systems.